 North (heading to Bowen / Townsville) Proserpine fuel stations (Bruce Hwy) ~25 km Collinsville turnoff ~75 km, Bowen ~90 km

 ⚠️ Fuel Warning: Always fill up in Proserpine or Cannonvale before heading to any free camp in the region.
-If you’re heading north past Bowen, the next reliable fuel is Ayr (~170 km from Bowen) or Home Hill.
+If heading north past Bowen, the next reliable fuel is Ayr (~170 km from Bowen) or Home Hill.
 If heading south, Mackay is ~150 km from Proserpine.
 Do not assume fuel will be available at every small town along the Bruce Highway.

 🗑️ Dump Point Locations

-After departure — Airlie Beach (paid parks) BIG4 Adventure Whitsunday, 25 Shute Harbour Road, Airlie Beach QLD 4802 -20.2670, 148.7150 On-site dump point — may charge non-guests a small fee.
+BIG4 Adventure Whitsunday (on-site) 25 Shute Harbour Road, Airlie Beach QLD 4802 -20.2670, 148.7150 Google Maps, BIG4 On-site dump point — may charge non-guests a small fee.
 Call ahead: 07 4946 6752

 💧 Free Water Locations

 ✅ Tip — Water Strategy: Fill your tanks completely in Proserpine before the 25 km drive into Airlie Beach.
 The Proserpine dump point area typically has a water tap suitable for caravan tank fills.
 This single stop handles both your dump and your water — saving you an extra trip later.
+In tropical heat, a senior couple will use 15–25 litres of water per day minimum.

-13. Senior Day Plan: Airlie Beach and the Whitsundays
+15. Senior Day Plan: Airlie Beach and the Whitsundays

 Time Activity Location / GPS Senior Notes

-7:30 AM Walk the Airlie Beach Boardwalk and Foreshore Airlie Beach Foreshore, GPS: -20.2686, 148.7183 Flat, sealed path.
+7:30 AM Walk the Bicentennial Walkway and Foreshore Airlie Beach Foreshore, GPS: -20.2686, 148.7183 Flat, sealed path.
+2.7 km.
 Shaded sections.
-Beautiful views of the harbour.
+Beautiful harbour views.
 Best in early morning before heat builds.

 10:00 AM Swim at Airlie Beach Lagoon 326 Shute Harbour Rd, GPS: -20.2686, 148.7183 Free.
 Lifeguards on duty.
 Shaded seating.
 Toilets and change rooms.
 Croc-free swimming.